 Student Services has a range of stationary and Uniforms for sale.
 It is also the centre for payments due to the school e.g. Materials and Services Charge (School Fees), camps or excursions forms.
-It is also the location for students signing in and out of the school.
+It is also the location for students signing in and out of the school, and sickroom and first aid management.